Friday, October 31, 2014

 What America Thinks: Election Update – Week of 10/31/14

 Thirty-six U.S. Senate seats are on the ballot this November.
 Twenty-one of them are held by Democrats and 15 by Republicans.
-The GOP needs a net gain of six seats to take control of the Senate, and while Alaska, Arkansas, Iowa and Louisiana are all Toss-Ups in the Rasmussen Reports 2014 Senate Balance of Power rankings, they appear to be moving the Republicans' way.
+Republicans need a net gain of six seats to take control of the Senate.

 At week’s end, the Rasmussen Senate Balance of Power Rankings show 15 races Safe Republican and nine Safe Democrat.
-Two lean Republican, two lean Democrat and one leans Independent.
-Seven races are Toss-Ups.
+Three lean Republican, four lean Democrat and one leans Independent.
+Four races are Toss-Ups.

-For Rasmussen Reports, I’m Leon Sculti.
+For Rasmussen Reports, I’m Alex Boyer.
 Remember, if it’s in the news, it’s in our polls.